 An opal is an incredibly unique gemstone known for its display of flashing colors, which is called play-of-color.
 Formed during the dry period after seasonal rains in regions like Australia, the opal is also the October birthstone.

-She continues, "The wonderful thing about opal jewelry is not only that they're absolutely stunning, but they are much more budget friendly than big diamond rings."
+"You can't deny the wondrous beauty within an opal and each opal is truly one-of-a-kind which is fitting for the one-of-a-kind bride," she continues.
+"The wonderful thing about opal jewelry is not only that they're absolutely stunning, but they are much more budget-friendly than big diamond rings."

 Meet the Expert